 - 1. Understand the organizational structure and business side of a new-car dealership. - 2.
 Apply general business skills to the parts and service side of an automobile dealership. - 3.
 Accurately complete and process a service workorder. - Apply business mathematics to analyze data and solve parts and service business problems. - 5.
-Apply knowledge of word-processing, database and spreadsheet computer applications to the industry. - Understand business management as it relates to daily operations, personnel issues, finance, profit-loss analysis and decision-making. - Develop customer-focused communication skills to accurately describe vehicle symptoms and customer concerns. - Apply theories of motivation, occupational behavior and management in order to create a healthy, productive organizational climate.
+Apply knowledge of word-processing, database and spreadsheet computer applications to the industry. - 6.
+Understand business management as it relates to daily operations, personnel issues, finance, profit-loss analysis and decision-making.

+Minimum ASSET or SAT score for placement in Math 070 (BusAd 175) and English 101 (BusAd 252) or ESL test placement in English 101

-Minimum ASSET Test Scores for Numerical Skills (50-55), Writing (45-54), Reading (44-53) Valid driver's license Proof of insurability Many dealers require drug testing
+Valid driver's license

+Proof of insurability

+Many dealers require drug testing